Consumer edition active

 West Nile virus infection is a viral disease spread primarily from mosquitoes to people.
 Most people have mild or no symptoms, but some people develop a severe infection that affects the central nervous system.

-• West Nile virus infection is present in the contiguous United States, southern Canada, Mexico, Central and South America, and Caribbean Islands, as well as in Africa, the Middle East, southern Europe, the former Soviet Union, India, and Indonesia.
+• West Nile virus infection is present in the contiguous United States, southern Canada, Mexico, Central and South America, and Caribbean Islands, as well as in Africa, the Middle East, southern Europe, Russia and eastern Europe, India, and Indonesia.
 A closely related virus, Kunjin virus, is present in Australia.

 • Symptoms, if any, vary in severity but may include fever, headache, body aches, joint pain, vomiting, diarrhea, or rash.